Music streaming service: Early examples

 Digital distribution of music began to achieve prominence in the late 1990s and early 2000s, popularized by websites such as MP3.com and PeopleSound (which allowed musicians to publish tracks online for streaming, download, and/or purchase), as well as file sharing services such as Napster.

 In 1999, MP3.com launched "My.MP3.com", a feature which allowed users to rip and upload music files from CDs they owned into a personal library via its "Beam-it" software, which they could then stream via their accounts.
 In 2000, the service was the subject of a lawsuit by Universal Music Group, UMG Recordings, Inc. v.
 MP3.com, Inc., which ultimately ruled that the service allowed for the unauthorized distribution of copyrighted sound recordings.
 Although users were required to acknowledge that they owned the music, it was not practical to verify.
 The lawsuit proved detrimental to MP3.com: it would be sold to UMG's parent company Vivendi Universal in May 2001, and sold to CNET in November 2003, which shut down its music distribution platform in December 2003.

 In December 2001, Rhapsody was launched by the startup Listen.com, becoming the first service to offer subscription-based streaming access to a library of music online.
 Initially limited to content from independent labels such as Naxos, it later reached agreements to stream music from the "big five" major labels.
-In 2003, Roxio acquired both the online music store PressPlay and the intellectual property of Napster, and used their assets assets to launch "Napster 2.0"—an online music store and subscription music streaming platform.
+In 2003, Roxio acquired both the online music store PressPlay and the intellectual property of Napster, and used their assets to launch "Napster 2.0"—an online music store and subscription music streaming platform.